-Table 4.5 shows recommended requirements for transport operators to clean and treat empty vehicles, containers, crates and so on.
+Table 6.4 shows recommended requirements for transport operators to clean and treat empty vehicles, containers, crates and so on.
 On presentation of decontaminated vehicles, operators can apply for a decontamination certificate from an inspector.
-(See Appendix 4 for further information on decontamination and disinfestations procedures.)
+(See Appendix 2 and Decontamination Manual for further information on decontamination and disinsectisation procedures.)

-То ТА RA CA OA From ТА Clean and treat for vectors Clean and treat for vectors Clean and treat for vectors Clean and treat for vectors RA Clean and treat for vectors Clean and treat for vectors Clean and treat for vectors Clean and treat for vectors СА Not required Not required Not required Not required OA Not required Not required Not required Not required
+${f To} ightarrow {f From} \ \downarrow$ ТА RA СА OA ТА Clean and treat for vectors RA Clean and treat for vectors CA Not required Not required Not required Not required OA Not required Not required Not required Not required

-Table 4.5 Recommended treatment of vehicles and containers
+Table 6.4 Recommended treatment of vehicles and containers

 Cleaning and treating for vectors involves cleaning of manure after each load, then treating with an appropriate insecticide that is effective against vectors.
-For details of appropriate insecticide treatments, refer to Appendix 4.
+For details of appropriate insecticide treatments, refer to Appendix 2.